Jungle Movement of Gilan: Origins and beliefs (1915)

+Early Jangal movement (1915–18)

 In years that followed, the movement's guerrillas, Jangalis, fought against foreign invaders.
-While they were described as "small landowners in Gilan" that advocated armed insurgency, they were strong enough to resist the advances of the Russian Empire, leading the British to become the major military presence in the region instead.
+They initially defeated the armies of two landowners, and a force consisting of 550 Russians and 50 Persian Cossacks.
+However, they were nearly destroyed in January 1916 by Nikolai Baratov's forces.
+Still, they managed to defend themselves and recovered, taking control of large amounts of territory in Gilan, even taxing Gilakis.
+While the Jangalis were described as "small landowners in Gilan" that advocated armed insurgency, they were strong enough to resist the advances of the Russian Empire, leading the British to become the major military presence in the region instead.
 After the Russian Revolution in 1917, Marxists within Iran became more organized and began collaborating with the Jangal movement, with many of these new revolutionaries directly influenced by the Bolsheviks.
-Later, these Marxists would end up forming the communist Tudeh Party.
+Later, these Marxists would end up forming the Tudeh Party.
 Even so, there were undoubtedly differences since Mirza supported land reforms but not land redistribution.

-Near the end of 1917, the Jangalis organized a "Unity of Islam" committee, since they were affiliated with the Union of Islam movement, which was "bourgeois-nationalist" with democratic elements, with members on the committee mainly comprising landlords and merchants.
+Near the end of 1917, the Jangalis organized the Committee of Union of Islam, since they were affiliated with the Union of Islam movement, which was "bourgeois-nationalist" with democratic elements, with members on the committee mainly comprising landlords and merchants.
 Still, they drew up a proposed constitution which accepted "private property in land" with certain limitations but also called for equality, majority rule, and freedom.
 Even with this, the Jangalis failed to change relations between landlords and peasants, but they did continue to hold an anti-absolutist, anti-imperialist, and nationalist position displayed in their newspaper, Jangal, launched in 1917.
-In years that followed, it was clear that the movement was gaining strength as disorder and insecurity swept the country.
+In December, after the October Revolution in Russia, the Anzali Revolutionary Committee, made up of Bolsheviks and Socialist Revolutionaries and led by Anton Cheliabin, was created.
+However, the committee and its Red Guards did struggle to control Russian forces in the region, as many Russians opposed the Bolsheviks.
+In years that followed, it was clear that the Jangal movement was gaining strength as disorder and insecurity, such as the famine of 1917–19, swept the country.

-By 1920, the Jangalis, who were broadly Shia Muslims, engaged in an uprising in which they demanded regional autonomy and national reforms.
-There was a turning point in the movement after the Red Army came into the Iranian port of Enzali.
-As a result, the Red Army and Jangalis agreed on the establishment of the bourgeois democratic and anti-British/anti-imperialist government in Gilan, while Mirza began secret negotiations with the central government to eliminate communists, leading to a coup in the Gilan government and later peace between the two forces.